1896–97 Hamburg dockworkers' strike: Trade union organisation after the strike

 Dockworkers in the Port of Hamburg around 1900.
 Before the great strike, union membership was high, but it collapsed afterwards.
-Photo by Johann Hamann, circa 1900.
+Photo by Johann Hamann, c.
+1900.

 The strike leaders considered it a shortcoming that thousands of non-unionised workers were allowed to have a say in when the strike began and ended.
 If the right to participate in the decision had been linked to union membership, the strike might have had a more favourable outcome—or so it was assumed.
 However, the strike leaders' worst fear, which was also the employers' greatest hope, did not materialise: the dockworkers were not demoralised by their defeat; instead, they began to join the union en masse.
 At the end of 1897, there were over 6,700 members.
 The dockworkers also abandoned their localism and rejoined the dockworkers' union.
 However, the tendency to strike declined noticeably in the wake of the defeat of 1897.
 Furthermore, the repressive measures taken after the end of the strike shattered the union's influence among the state quay workers.
 Contrary to the trend, the level of organisation among this group of workers declined considerably.